go-monk/from-bash-to-go/README.md

 	}
 ```

-As an exercise remove the hardcoded filename (`healthchecks.json`) and get the filename from the command arguments instead.
+As an exercise, remove the hardcoded filename (`healthchecks.json`) and get the filename from the command-line arguments instead.